-The Barnes Foundation’s new art and education facility on the Benjamin Franklin Parkway includes a 5,000-square-foot space to accommodate three special exhibitions a year that complement the permanent collection.
+The Barnes Foundation’s art and education facility on the Benjamin Franklin Parkway includes a 5,000-square-foot space to accommodate three exhibitions per year, which complement the Barnes collection.

 With generous funding from the William Penn Foundation.

-The Barnes Foundation houses one of the finest collections of 19th- and 20th-century French painting in the world.
+The Barnes Foundation houses one of the finest collections of 19th- and 20th-century French paintings in the world.
 An extraordinary number of masterpieces by Renoir and Matisse provide a perspective on them that is unavailable anywhere else.
-Publications that explore the highlights of the collection—and Renoir and Matisse in depth—will be available in 2012 and 2013, providing scholars and the public with breathtaking images and insight into the artists and the collector.
+Publications explore the highlights of the collection, providing scholars and the public with breathtaking images and insight into artists and Albert Barnes.